SecurityAndPrivacyResearch/mda/README.md

-# Nips2021 Robustness of Multimodal Learning in an Adversarial Setting
+# Robustness of Multimodal Learning in an Adversarial Setting

-The code provided in this repository is for MMBT-Hateful Memes
+The code provided in this repository is for MDA on MMBT-Hateful Memes

 To run the code, we first need the Facebook MMF framework installed.